leonardosrodrigues0/ShowFields/README.md

 To measure the scene's fields, the `FieldSampler` uses the [`sampleFields(at:)`](https://developer.apple.com/documentation/spritekit/skphysicsworld/1449627-samplefields) method of [SKPhysicsWorld](https://developer.apple.com/documentation/spritekit/skphysicsworld).
 The field is sampled in several points in the scene and then translated into lines to be drawn by `DrawLinesView` in UIKit in every cycle.

-During the first implementation of this idea, attempts of drawing the lines with SpriteKit were made, but the performance was a huge issue.
+During the first implementation of this idea, attempts to draw the lines with SpriteKit were made, but the performance was a huge issue.